nf-core/oncoanalyser/docs/usage/faq_and_troubleshooting.md

 ## How to start from CRAM?

-Simply specify a CRAM path instead of a BAM path in the sample sheet.
-See section [Input starting points: BAM / CRAM](./#bam-and-cram).
+Simply provide a CRAM path under filetype `cram` in the sample sheet.
+See section [Input starting points: CRAM](./#cram) for details.

 ## How to handle UMIs?